-The Saudi king’s invitation is not the first gesture from Riyadh toward Doha in the wake of the brutal assassination of Saudi journalist Jamal Khashoggi.
+The Saudi king’s invitation was not the first gesture from Riyadh toward Doha in the wake of the brutal assassination of Saudi journalist Jamal Khashoggi.
 Hopes of a breakthrough first surfaced after an unexpected comment by Muhammad bin Salman (MBS)—Saudi Arabia crown prince and de facto ruler—during a landmark “Davos in the Desert” investment conference held in Riyadh in October.
 MBS shocked the audience by offering words of praise for rival Qatar, stating that “despite the differences we have, [Qatar] has a great economy and will be doing a lot in the next five years.”
 The Qatari-owned Al Jazeera news network was quick to headline, “Under pressure from Khashoggi killing, MBS praises Qatar.”

 The significance of this mild yet rare compliment is more apparent when contrasted with the information-warfare campaigns the two countries have been engaged in since the onset of the crisis in June of 2017, both in the Arab and Western press.
 Both sides have attempted to depict the other as a supporter of terror, and both sides have derided their opponent’s ruler.
 Saudi media, for example, calls Qatar’s emir “the reckless prince,” while Qatari media refers to MBS as “the boy.”